pgadmin-org/pgadmin4/docs/en_US/code-overview.rst

     def get_context_menu_items():
         """Return a (set) of dicts of content menu items with name, label, priority and JS"""

+    def get_create_menu_items():
+        """Return a (set) of dicts of create menu items, with a Javascript array of object types on which the option should appear, name, label. priority and the function name (no parens) to call on click."""

+    def get_standard_menu_items():
+        """Return a (set) of dicts of standard menu items (drop/rename), with object type, action, priority and the function name (no parens) to call on click."""

     def get_script_snippets():
         """Return the script snippets needed to handle treeview node operations."""